r8btx/Byproduct-Code-Repo/README.md

-# Code-Exercise
+# Byproduct Code Repo
-A repository dedicated to exercising codes
+A repository of byproduct codes